livingstonb/WorkFromHome/readme.md

 ### Matlab code

 Most of the code is in Stata, but in some cases we use Matlab.
-Matlab code used in this repository is not used by the makefile, and is instead run separately.
-Matlab is only used for the Google and OpenTable datasets, however.
+Matlab code used in this repository is not as tightly integrate

 ### Interdependencies